 He sits on the Executive Board of Scholars Unlimited, a Denver non-profit focused on improving child literacy among low-income and at-risk grade school children and founded their kid’s computer coding program, CodeSpire.

 He is a frequent lecturer and author.
-In his free time he is an amateur triathlete, plays guitar, and enjoys international travel.
+In his free time he plays guitar and enjoys international travel.

 I was born in Los Angeles, California.
 My family moved to rural Washington shortly there after.
 I grew up in Pullman, Washington.

 While in Pullman, I owned a skateboard and snowboard shop (TnT Skate and Snow – Est. 1995) and two coffee shops (Java Llamas & Pony Espresso – Est. 1998).

 I left Pullman in 1999 and moved back to Los Angeles.
 After about a year of managing a coffee shop in Hollywood I decided to move to Seattle.
 In Seattle I held numerous part-time jobs, but my primary interest was music.
 I started a small record label (Humble Rocks!
 Records – Est. 2001), put out a number of albums, and toured the country as the singer/songwriter/guitar player for the band Ultra Find (iTunes link + YouTube link).
 In 2004 I moved to Denver to return to college – thinking I might become an entertainment lawyer.

 In school I became very interested in the social sciences.
 I received a BA in Behavioral Science (’07) and then a MA in Sociology (’10).

 During my undergraduate studies I worked as a valet, parking cars in the evenings.
 One night in 2005 I got the idea to sell advertising on the blank side of valet tickets.
 It was then that I formed the company ValetAds.